mattermost/mattermost-handbook/contributors/join-us/staff-recruiting/README.md

 ### Offer approval process

-Once reference checks are complete and an offer is ready to be made.
-The Recruiter will enter in the offer information in Lever for approval.
+Once reference checks are complete and an offer is ready to be made, the Recruiter enters the offer information in Lever for approval.

 The order of approval will follow: